melexis/sphinx-traceability-extension/doc/usage.rst

     The new target for the source-target pair(s) to overwrite.
     Leave it empty to remove the relationships instead of altering their target.

-:type:
+:type: *required*, *single argument*

-    Relationship type, for which the values for the ``source`` and ``target`` options are the target.
+    Relationship type, for which the values for the ``remap`` and ``target`` options are the target.
     The value must not be empty.

 This directive has no representation in the documentation build output.
-It will just add an additional relationship to the items mentioned in ``sources`` and ``targets``.

 -------------------------------------------------
 Adding attributes outside of the item definitions